kamalsuthar1111/deta-class/README.md

 # deta-class
-this is repo for delta students
+this is repo for delta students.